Academic Advising of the Graduate Student

 The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, is a federal law that regulates the maintenance and release of student records at educational institutions and related agencies.
 The purpose of the FERPA is to protect the privacy of student education records and affords students certain rights concerning their education records.
-At Rockhurst University a student’s FERPA rights begin on the first day of the first term the student is in attendance or registered.

 The primary rights afforded to students include: (1) the right to inspect and review education records, (2) the right to request to have the education records amended, (3) the right to consent to or prohibit the disclosure of certain information retained by the University, and (4) the right to file a complaint with the United States Department of Education if the student believes his or her FERPA rights have been violated.